Senyksia/InfiniteFriends/README.md

 > [!TIP]
 > ModWeaver is the standard mod-loader for SpiderHeck, and is what you will probably need when using other mods.
 > <br />If you're unsure which to install, go with ModWeaver.
-BepInEx 5 support is provided as an alternative/fallback.
+BepInEx 5 support is provided as an alternative or fallback.

 > [!IMPORTANT]
-> The [1.1.0 release](https://github.com/modweaver/modweaver/releases/tag/1.1.0) of **ModWeaver** is non-functional at time of writing; instead the [latest build](https://github.com/modweaver/modweaver/actions/runs/10702095842/artifacts/1891040653) should be installed,
+> The [1.1.0 release](https://github.com/modweaver/modweaver/releases/tag/1.1.0) of **ModWeaver** is non-functional at time of writing;
-> until a new ModWeaver release is officially published.
+> Until a new release is published, BepInEx should be installed instead.
 2. **Install ModWeaver or BepInEx**

     - **ModWeaver**